mit-6861/MIT-6861.github.io/_pages/syllabus.md

 - Lecture 1: Introduction + ML Basics (Logistics Regression; SGD)
 - Lecture 2: Text Classification (linear classifier; BoW; TFIDF)
 - Lecture 3: Word Representations (matrix factorization; word2vec)
 - Lecture 4: Language Modelling (MLP; RNN)
-- Lecture 5: Language Modelling (RNN; LSTMs)
+- Lecture 5: Attention
-- Lecture 6: Seq2seq + Attention (Machine Translation)
+- Lecture 6: Transformers Part 1
-- Lecture 7: Transformers (contextualized word representations; BERT)
+- Lecture 7: Transformers Part 2
-- Lecture 8: LLM + Structured Models 1 (Hidden Markov Models)
+- Lecture 8: Large Language Models (LLMs) Part 1
-- Lecture 9: Structured Models 2 (CRF)
+- Lecture 9: Large Language Models (LLMs) Part 2
-- Lecture 10: Doing Research
+- Lecture 10: Structured Models: Hidden Markov Models (HMMs)
-- Lecture 11: Structured Models 3 (Trees)
+- Lecture 11: Structured Models: Trees
-- Lecture 12: Structured Models 4 (Latent Variable Models)
+- Lecture 12: Structured Models: Conditional Random Fields (CRFs)
-- Lecture 13: Speech (Part I)
+- Lecture 13: Structured Models: Latent Variable Models
-- Lecture 14: Speech (Part II)
+- Lecture 14: Mid-term Review
-- Lecture 15: Working Through an NLP Problem: Coreference
+- Lecture 15: Doing Research
-- Lecture 16: Model Interpretability
+- Lecture 16: NLP Engineering
 - Lecture 17: Guest lecture: Ethics and NLP
-- Lecture 18: Guest lecture: Human Language Processing
+- Lecture 18: Interpretability
-- Lecture 19: Guest lecture: Language & Grounding
+- Lecture 19: Guest Lecture: Speech
-- Lecture 20: Guest lecture: NLP in Finance
+- Lecture 20: Guest Lecture: TBD
-- Lecture 21: Guest lecture: Clinical NLP
+- Lecture 21: Guest Lecture: TBD
-- Lecture 22: Guest lecture: TBD
+- Lecture 22: Guest lecture: Human Language Processing
-- Lecture 23: Recap / Conclusion / Future of NLP
+- Lecture 23: Conclusion

-### <font color="#5B90E0">HOMEWORK ASSIGNMENTS (40% + 1% EXTRA CREDIT FOR HW0)</font>
+### <font color="#5B90E0">HOMEWORK ASSIGNMENTS (30%)</font>
 There will be three equally-weighted, **individual** homework assignments.
 See the Collaboration Policy below for details. **Students will have a total of three free late days to use throughout the semester without any penalty.** NOTE: valid excuses (e.g., medical excuses) do not count toward your three allotted “free” late days. <span style="background-color: #FFFF00">Any late days used beyond these three will result in a deduction of 10 points per day.</span>

 For example, let’s say a student has already used three free late days earlier in the semester, and then turned in another homework assignment one day late.
 If the graded homework received a 88%, then it will be reduced to a 78% due to being a day late.
 If that student had turned in the assignment two days late (meaning, a grand total of five late days used), then that particular assignment would have received a 68%, due to being two days late.

 If any particular homework assignment is **late beyond three unexcused days, it will not be accepted or graded.** The grade will be 0%.

-### <font color="#5B90E0">GUEST LECTURE WRITE-UPS (10% + EXTRA CREDIT)</font>
-We have an exciting line-up of 6 guest lectures for this iteration of the class!
-For each guest lecture, you will be asked to write up a couple of paragraphs on the guest lecture, in particular:
-- What you learned in the lecture
-- Any thoughts/questions you had for the speaker.

-Guest lecture attendance is required!
-Each reflection will count for 2% of the grade (2% extra credit).
+Guest lecture attendance is strongly encouraged!
+Please attend!

-There is a writing assignment for 6 guest lectures, each of which will be worth 2%.

-<font color="#5B90E0"><b>RESEARCH PAPERS:</b></font>
-Although we don't grade your reading of research papers, you should be heavily skimming and reading research papers throughout the semester.
+### <font color="#5B90E0">MID-TERM EXAM (30%)</font>
+The midterm is intended to assess students' knowledge of foundational content.
+It will be conducted in class on paper, closed-book, and will include a combination of multiple-choice and free-response questions.
+The midterm will not ask students to write any code on paper.
+Further details will be presented closer to the exam date.

-### <font color="#4ECD59">RESEARCH PROJECT (50%)</font>
+### <font color="#4ECD59">RESEARCH PROJECT (40%)</font>
 Throughout the semester, students will **work in groups of three** on a research project of their choosing.
 To help facilitate ideas for projects, we will maintain an on-going, collaborative list from all students.

 **Project assessment (percentages listed below are out of the total course grade):**